MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Labeling support for **Strict Open XML Document** format in Word, Excel, and PowerPoint files.
 For more information about the Open XML formats, see the Office blog post, [New file format options in the new Office](https://www.microsoft.com/en-us/microsoft-365/blog/2012/08/13/new-file-format-options-in-the-new-office/).

+- Support for the ISO standard for PDF encryption, by configuring a new [advanced client configuration](client-admin-guide-customizations.md#protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption).
+When this option is configured, PDF documents that you protect retain their .pdf file name extension (rather than change to .ppdf) and can be opened by PDF readers that support this ISO standard.

 - Support for files that have been protected by Secure Islands when those files are other than PDF and Office documents.
 For example, protected text and picture files.
 Or, files that have a .pfile file name extension.
 This support enables new scenarios, such as the Azure Information Protection scanner being able to inspect these files for sensitive information, and automatically relabeling them for Azure Information Protection.
 [More information](client-admin-guide-customizations.md#support-for-files-protected-by-secure-islands)

 - For the Azure Information Protection scanner: